We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • No preset depth guide

-• Cut takes time to set up
+• Cut takes time to set up; slow operation

+The Timber Tuff is called an adjustable cutting guide rather than a chainsaw mill because it operates slightly differently.
 The heavy-duty steel guide is designed to run along a piece of store-bought lumber, such as a 2×2, 2×4, or 2×6.
 The user simply nails or screws the store-bought board to a log, bolts the chainsaw bar to the Timber Tuff, and runs the guide along the board.
-Cutting widths are defined by where users position the board for each cut.
+Though the process is different, the results are similar to those produced by a milling attachment for a chainsaw.

 While setting up each cut takes a little more time and care than other types of chainsaw mills, it is light, simple, effective, and comes at a very low cost.
+Additionally, its cutting capacity is limited only by the size of the chainsaw used, and its cutting widths are defined by where users position the board for each cut.

 Best Heavy-Duty

-Carmyra 48-Inch Chainsaw Mill
+Carmyra 48" Portable Chainsaw Mill

 The Best Chainsaw Mills Option: Carmyra 48-Inch Chainsaw Mill